Chapter 1 : Aaliyah: The Meeting

 The two of them were hand-in-hand in front of Ronan, showing her that they could take her on.
 That they could equally size up any question she threw at them.
 But it also shows a spark of togetherness that could hint that they still have something going on.

-Albus must have seen the whole thing occur since his lips were pressed together in a straight line.
+Albus must have seen the whole thing occur since his lips are pressed together in a straight line.
 It shows that he doesn’t approve.

 “So you just decided to end it, right then and there?”
 Ronan whispers disappointed and unfulfilled at what a lame story this would be.
 I couldn’t blame her.
 It is an uneventful, uninteresting, no drama story.
 Basically, it's averagely boring.